 Simple English definitions for legal terms

-Read a random definition: special circumstances
+Read a random definition: certificate of purchase

 Term: MAIN DEMAND